MAYHEM-Lab/UCSBFaaS-Wrappers/gammaRay/README.md

 ## GammaRay Demo

 GammaRay is an extension to AWS Lambda and Xray to extract causal order relationships and performance data from multifunction AWS Lambda applications.
-GammaRay is described in this paper (LINK TO BE PROVIDED UPON PUBLICATION).
+GammaRay is described in this paper: http://www.cs.ucsb.edu/sites/cs.ucsb.edu/files/docs/reports/paper\_8.pdf

 The file RUN\_README walks you through all of the steps necessary for setting up multiple applications and microbenchmarks with GammaRay.